-In this video with modeler Martin Tarnrot, he will discuss how to add curved easements.
+In this video with modeler Martin Tärnrot, he will discuss how to add curved easements.
 This adds to the appearance of the railroad and the functional reliability.
-The subroadbed is a 12 mm thick plywood sheet.
+The subroadbed is a 12mm-thick plywood sheet.
 This first step in laying the track is to mark the centerline of the track.
-He uses a homemade compass, made from a sharp screw for the pivot point and drilled holes for the common curve radiuses Martin uses on his railroad.
+He uses a homemade compass made from a sharp screw for the pivot point and pre-drilled holes for the common curve radiuses Martin uses on his railroad.
 To use the pivot stick, he gently presses the screw into the center point on the material and adds the tip of the pencil to the hole needed.
 A smooth transition to a circular curve from a straight track is made with a spiral curve.

 To begin on the track, Martin needs a steel scale, a carpenter’s square, his homemade compass, and a flexible stick.
-For the stick he is using a 1/8th inch thick piece of spruce painted black for clarity in this example.
-At the center line for the straight section of the track, the main radius is 18 inches with a two inch clearance on the outside of the curve.
+For the stick he is using a 1⁄8th-inch-thick piece of spruce, which is painted black for clarity in this example.
+At the center line for the straight section of the track, the main radius is 18 inches with a 2-inch clearance on the outside of the curve.

 Using his carpenter’s square, he creates a 90-degree extension before marking the pivot point.
 An offset needs to be added to allow for a smooth transition into the curve.
 A good rule of thumb Martin uses for an offset is to determine the chosen curve radius divided by 64.
 With his compass, he draws in the 18-inch curve.
 Martin reminds viewers that to attain an effective and smooth transition, it must be longer or at least as long as your longest car and the easement should be 60% of the curve radius.
 Watch the full video to see the track fully laid.

 For more on designing curved track sections or creating curved model railroad track templates, visit the Model Railroad Academy archives.